 DEEP has responded to a number of issues that have arisen as a result of the COVID-19 pandemic.
-For information on solid waste and recycling issues, see below and visit the Waste Engineering & Enforcement Division's COVID-19 web page.
+For information on solid waste and recycling issues, see below and visit the Materials Management COVID-19 web page.
 For COVID-19 information on other DEEP programs, visit the main DEEP COVID-19 web page.

 PRESS RELEASE REGARDING BOTTLE BILL REDEMPTIONS: Effective March 17, 2020, the Connecticut Department of Energy & Environmental Protection (DEEP) temporarily suspended enforcement actions against Connecticut retailers for failing to accept empty beverage containers for redemption under the law known as the “bottle bill.”
 During this time, if stores do not accept empty beverage containers, DEEP will not issue them a notice of violation.

 UPDATE: Effective April 30, 2020, DEEP is extending the period of temporarily suspended enforcement actions through May 20, 2020.
 Retailers, distributors, and service providers are developing plans to resume state-wide redemption with limited redemption activities beginning on May 20, 2020 and full redemption services by June 3, 2020 (see Press Release).
 More information is available on the Materials Management COVID-19 web page, including a list of redemption centers, and on the COVID-19 Bottle Bill Frequently Asked Questions web page.

 DEEP has also created the following recommended signage for retailers to post if they choose to suspend deposit redemptions during this period of time:

 — Retailer signage (vertical version)